igerm/GitHub-Trending/README.md

 # GitHub Trending

-This is a simple project desmonstrating MVVM + Depedency injections listing the trending repos on GitHub (not provided in their API).
+This is a simple project demonstrating a scalable architecture using the context of listing the trending repos on GitHub (not provided in their API).

 ### Prerequisites